Updated privacy overview -

 Trust boundaries are explicit

-Extension messaging checks sender identity and allowed origins, while authenticated web routes handle authorization per route.
+Extension messaging checks sender identity and allowed origins, while authenticated web routes handle authorization, rate limits, and provider calls per request.

 Public errors stay sanitized